 - research mentors—‘one-level-up’ alumni and senior researchers—to select and mentor participants around topics they prioritise.

 - ops assistants—local-community builders and operations support staff—to assist participants and reliably handle event logistics.

 - funders—earn-to-givers and grantmakers—to cover the costs of each edition.

 Private donors funded budget gaps – to cover our venue, catering, and reimbursements to volunteers and low-income participants.

 We are professionalising.
 Our focus for the 2021 virtual edition is to more consistently target and serve…

-- participants who have the capacity and need to try collaborating on AI safety research alongside
+- participants who have the capacity and need to try collaborating on AI existential safety research alongside

-- mentors who have built expertise on a topic they are excited to guide such a team on.
+- mentors who have built expertise in a research agenda they are excited to guide such a team on.

 We are still working out unresolved concerns with our advisors and the LTFF around whether…